Vidin: Ottoman rule

-Modern rule

-During the Serbo-Bulgarian War (1885), the town was besieged by a Serbian army.
+Some Muslims from Belgrade, Kladovo, and Smederevo settled in Vidin due to their expulsion from Serbia in 1862.

+Third Bulgarian State

+After the Liberation of Bulgaria in 1878 Vidin was included in the reestablished Bulgarian state, the Principality of Bulgaria.
+The city was unsuccessfully besieged by the Serbian army during the Serbo-Bulgarian War in 1885 and the Second Balkan War in 1913.

 Population

 Vidin is the 20th town by population in Bulgaria, but serious demographic problems have been experienced in the area during the last two decades.
 The number of the residents of the city reached its peak between 1988 and 1991 when the population exceeded 65,000.
-As of 2011, the town had a population of 48,071 inhabitants and 40,422 inhabitants as of 2021.
-The following table presents the change of the population after 1887.
+As of 2011, the town had a population of 48,071 inhabitants and 35,784 inhabitants as of 2021.

 Ethnic, linguistic and religious composition

 According to the latest 2011 census data, the individuals declared their ethnic identity were distributed as follows: